RR Lyrae From Binary Evolution: Abundant, Young and Metal-Rich: Discussion

-As we also discussed in Section~\ref{sec:Result}, a nearly $10\,\%$ fraction of RR Lyrae from the Binary Channel are expected to have an evolved companion so that the stars photometrically away from the IS can exhibit RR Lyrae pulsations.
-Similar systems can form in $0.3\,\%$ of cases through the Single Channel, and in $0.03\,\%$ of cases for the Single Channel may even form binaries where both components are RR Lyrae.
-Such systems may have already been detected, and identifying them will be valuable for stellar evolution as they have a well-constrained evolutionary path.
+As we also discussed in Section~\ref{sec:Result}, we expect a nearly $10\,\%$ fraction of binary-made RR Lyrae to have an evolved companion so that the stars that are not photometrically in the IS can exhibit RR Lyrae pulsations (see Figure~\ref{fig:HRPhot}).
+Similar systems can form in $0.3\,\%$ of cases through the Single Evolution Channel, and, in $0.03\,\%$ of cases, the Single Evolution Channel may even form binaries where both components are RR Lyrae.
+When considering portions of the sky close to the disc ($|b|<10^\circ$) with a low level of extinction ($ebv<0.2$), we note that the fraction of RR Lyrae from the \cite{IB21} sample with extreme red colours (${\rm BP-RP}>1$, after correcting for the dust extinction, see \citealt{Gaiaext}) is about $4$~--~$6$ times larger in the metal-rich (${\rm [Fe/H]}>-1$) and/or Thin Disc-like subsample than in the metal-poor (${\rm [Fe/H]}>-1$) and/or Halo-like population.
+Although this simple analysis may be prone to observational biases, such as blends with spurious stars, artefacts, and reddening correction uncertainties, it suggests a potentially higher fraction of close binaries in the metal-rich RR Lyrae population.
+In any case, the population of RR Lyrae with unusual colours represents an interesting class of objects worth future follow-up studies.

 RR Lyrae with a white dwarf (WD) companion should not be uncommon either.
-In the Single Channel, the RR Lyrae progenitor may be the second most massive star in the binary, given that the binary is sufficiently wide initially.
+In the Single Evolution Channel, given that the binary is sufficiently wide initially, the RR Lyrae progenitor may be the least massive of the two stars in the binary.
 Therefore, by the time the secondary star becomes RR Lyrae, the primary may have completed its evolution and become a WD.
-As a result, as follows from our population modelling, approximately $15\,\%$ of binary RR Lyrae from the `Effectively Single Channel' have a binary WD companion.
-In comparison, young and metal-rich RR Lyrae from the Binary Channel need to have relatively massive WD companions $M_{\rm WD}\gtrsim 0.8\,{\rm M}_\odot$ in order to form through stable mass transfer (lower-mass WD companions will typically lead to a common envelope phase).
-Therefore, only approximately $1\,\%$ of the young and metal-rich RR Lyrae may have a WD companion.
+As follows from our population modelling, approximately $15\,\%$ of single-made binary RR Lyrae have a binary WD companion.
+In comparison, young and metal-rich binary-made RR Lyrae need to have relatively massive WD companions $M_{\rm WD}\gtrsim 0.8\,{\rm M}_\odot$ in order to form through stable mass transfer (lower-mass WD companions will typically lead to a common envelope phase).
+Therefore, only approximately $1\,\%$ of the binary-made RR Lyrae may have a WD companion.